silatatar/AGA-N/PROJECT_HANDOFF.md

 - Microphone and voice controls must reflect actual platform permission/capability states; no fake availability or success claims.
 - Real authentication, cloud success, physical microphone validation, signing, store setup and deployment are still external release conditions.

+`huma-chat`'s rate limiting and idempotency guard are now backed by `public.huma_request_log` (Postgres, RLS-scoped to `auth.uid()`), not process memory — see `supabase/migrations/202609140001_phase42_huma_request_log.sql`.
+This was fixed because Deno Deploy isolates are short-lived and multi-instance, so the previous in-memory `Map`s reset unpredictably and did not protect a retried request that landed on a different isolate.
+Apply the new migration before deploying the updated function.
+The change has not yet been type-checked with `deno check` or deployed to a live project — do that before it carries production traffic.

 Setup and architecture references:

 - `docs/backend_setup.md`